ElenaMasarsky/surfs_up/README.md

 # surfs_up
 ## Overview of the analysis:
-While on vacation in Hawaii last year you discovered a newfound passion for surfing.
-You've been trying to come up with a plan that will ltet you not just return to Hawaii but live there forever.
-You finally come up with an idea that you think is foolproof.
-A Surf n' Shake shop serving surfboards and ice cream to locals, tourists, and of course yourself.
-You have some savings you're willing to invest, but we'll eed some real investor backing to get this off the ground.
+In this project we are going to analyse an idea to open a Surf n' Shake shop serving surfboards and ice cream to locals, tourists at Oahu island in Hawaii.
+Since we need some real investor backing to get this off the ground, we want to put together a strong business plan.
+We want more information about temperature trends before opening the surf shop.
-So after putting together a strong business plan you reach out to an investor W. Any who is famous for his love of surfing.
-Your first meeting with him goes extremely well but he has one concern.
-What about the weather?
-He's extremely serious about this.
-Hie invested in a surf shop early in his career.
-However, he didn't ask for any weather analysis and that early venture was rained out of existence.
-However, he didn't ask for any weather analysis and that early venture was rained out of existence.
-W. Avy knows your've been learning how to properly analyze data and asks if you can run some analytics on a weather dataset he has from the very island where you'd like to open your shop: The beautiful Oahu.
-And so, Aloha, Let's go!
+Specifically, we want temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round.

 ## Results:
 ![pic](https://github.com/ElenaMasarsky/surfs_up/blob/main/images/June.png) | ![pic](https://github.com/ElenaMasarsky/surfs_up/blob/main/images/December.png)
 Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.
+* The average temperatures in June is 74.94 and in December is 71.04.
+We do not observe drastically difference of temperature for this months.
+* Standard deviation for June is 3.2574 and for December is 3.7459, which are not showing us a big difference between temperatures during this months.
+* The minimum temperature in June is 64.0 and in December is 56.0.
+Looks like some nights might be pretty cold.

 ## Summary:
-Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+Analysing the tamperature data we can assume that tamperature conditions are pretty similar year-round in Oahu.
+The tamperature does not change significantly during the year.
+And looks like to open shope serving surfboards and ice cream in this island is a good business to invest.
+But I would consider to do more analysis to check the precipitation amount for this months and the water temperature, if it's comfortable for swimming, since nights in December are pretty cold.